 To remove yourself from this usage (only users above age 13 can give permission) you can do this here: https://www.facebook.com/ads/website_custom_audiences/

-We may if you have given permission use Googles customer match to adapt or exclude users from our marketing.
+We may if you have given consent use Googles customer match to adapt or exclude users from our marketing.

 Read more about how Google uses this data (https://support.google.com/google-ads/answer/6334160?hl=en&ref_topic=6296507)

-With your permission we may also apply the same logistics as with Google and Facebook in LinkedIn, read more about custom audiences and remarketing here: https://business.linkedin.com/marketing-solutions/ad-targeting/matched-audiences
+With your consent we may also apply the same logistics as with Google and Facebook in LinkedIn, read more about custom audiences and remarketing here: https://business.linkedin.com/marketing-solutions/ad-targeting/matched-audiences

 The LinkedIn Insight Tag can collect data, including the URL, referrer, IP address, device and browser characteristics, timestamp, and page views.
 This data is encrypted, then de-identified within seven days, and the de-identified data is deleted within 90 days.